 - Universities have a key role as agents of change.
 To develop this role, the Global Compact has set up and promoted a platform for Principles for Responsible Management Education, establishing a framework for the voluntary action of the academic community on the education of future business leaders, undertaking research and facilitating dialogue.

 - It is clear, however, that firms are the main beneficiaries of the initiative.
 Participation in the Global Compact is open to any company willing to engage seriously in the implementation of the Ten Principles through its operations within its sphere of influence, and to communicate on the progress made towards that commitment.
-Each properly constituted enterprise (according to the national law), of any sector, is eligible to participate, with the exception of those companies subject to a UN sanction; listed on the UN Ineligible Vendors List for ethical reasons; involved in the production or processing of tobacco; in its manufacture, sale and distribution, as well as in the possession and transportation of nuclear, chemical and biological weapons; in the manufacture, sale, etc. of landmines or cluster bombs.
+Each properly constituted enterprise (according to the national law), of any sector, is eligible to participate, with the exception of those companies subject to a UN sanction; listed on the UN Ineligible Vendors List for ethical reasons; involved in the production or processing of tobacco; derive revenue from the production, sale and/or transfer of antipersonnel landmines or cluster bombs.
 The applicant company is then verified through a global database to see if it is subject to sanctions or other measures by the UN Security Council or other international institutions.
 Companies that have been suspended or removed for ethical reasons by the United Nations Procurement Division or by an International Financial Institution are excluded from participation for the duration of the sanction or of the measure employed.

 >> Due to administrative impediments, companies with less than ten employees (micro-enterprises) will not be included in the Global Compact participants' database.
 However, micro-enterprises are encouraged to keep themselves updated about the activities of the Global Compact by consulting the website www.unglobalcompact.org and making contact with the Global Compact Network Italy.